rafgger/frontend-reactjs-crud-crypto-app/README.md

 docker-compose up -d

-(the backend needs to be running | open this frontend in a different VS Code than the backend, this is not a GitHub Page)
+(the backend needs to be running | open this frontend in a different VS Code than the backend)

 open via Docker on: http://localhost:3000/